-- 1. Initial Training: Each cardholder will be provided with initial training prior to issuance of the purchasing card.
+- Initial Training: Each cardholder will be provided with initial training prior to issuance of the purchasing card.
 The training will cover the proper use and restrictions of the purchasing card. - 2.
-Annual Training: Annual training will be provided at least once per year.
-Cardholders and Approving Officials will be made aware of any changes to policy and procedures as these changes are made and approved.
-Card holders and Approving Official are responsible for familiarizing themselves with all information transmitted to them.
+Additional Training: Cardholders and personnel responsible for code and approving transactions will be provided training on an as needed basis.
+Additional training is available via recorded transcript or in person by request.
+In the event of a policy update, training will be offered to the effected employees.